learn-academy-2023-foxtrot/week-3-assessment-SunkissedQueen/interview-questions.md

 Researched answer:In React, both state and props are used to manage and pass data, but they serve distinct purposes.
 State is internal to a component and represents mutable data that the component can manage and change.
 It is typically used for data that can be modified within the component, often in response to user interactions or events.
 In contrast, props are external and immutable data passed to a component from its parent.
 They are used to configure and customize a component's behavior and appearance.
 While state allows a component to manage its own data, props facilitate data flow and communication between parent and child components in a React application.

+more content: share a basic react functional component with state and props

 4. What is the DOM?

 From Developer Mal